unfa/irc2png/README.md

 **WARNING!**

-The script will immediately delete the `temp` folder upon running - if you don't want to loose previously rendered PNG files - copy them somewhere else or cahnge the name of teh `temp` directory before running the `irc2png.sh` script again!
+The script will immediately delete the `temp` folder upon running - if you don't want to loose previously rendered PNG files - copy them somewhere else or change the name of the `temp` directory before running the `irc2png.sh` script again!

+## Disclaimer

+I know this code is very ugly, but I needed to do one specific thing and I couldn't find a satisfying solution anywhere.
+Feel free to submit improvements, if you've made any.